tangrams/cartography-docs/styles.md

  the scene's `.zip` bundle as it includes all required fonts, images, and related imports.

  All of Mapzen basemap styles support:
+* Set Mapzen API key
 * Alter label language and density
-* Customized basemap styling
+* Customize basemap styling
-* Data visualization overlay
+* Data visualization overlays
 * Transit overlay
-* Adding a Mapzen API key
+* Default draw and user experience styles

 ## Bubble Wrap